deepakpster/pd-frontend/README.md

 cd pd-frontend
 docker build -f dockerfile.prod -t pd-frontend:prod .
 ```
-This will create the production version of pd-frontend image with dev tag and pull in the necessary dependencies.
+This will create the production version of pd-frontend image with prod tag and pull in the necessary dependencies.

 Once done, run the Docker image and map the port to whatever you wish on
 your host.
 In this example, we simply map port 8081 of the host to